 Movement Disorders Clinic

-The Movement Disorders Clinic at Sidra Medicine helps address problems such as spasticity (uncontrollable muscle stiffness) and dystonia (involuntary, abnormal jerking or twisting movements) in children and young people who have not responded to medications and therapy and who may benefit from state-of-the-art surgical interventions available at Sidra Medicine, such as selective dorsal rhizotomy (‘SDR’).
-The most common diagnosis seen at the clinic are children with Cerebral Palsy, a brain disorder that interferes with the way that the brain communicates with the body and causes difficulty with movement.
+The Movement Disorders Clinic at Sidra Medicine helps address problems such as spasticity (uncontrollable muscle stiffness) and dystonia (involuntary, abnormal jerking or twisting movements) in children and young people who have not responded to medications and therapy.
+These children may benefit from state-of-the-art surgical interventions available at Sidra Medicine, such as selective dorsal rhizotomy (SDR) or intrathecal baclofen pump therapy (ITB).
+The most common diagnosis seen at the clinic are children with cerebral palsy, but other children with spasticity or dystonia may benefit.

-The clinic is staffed by a team of specialists from rehabilitation medicine, physical and occupational therapy, neurology, and neurosurgery.
+The clinic is staffed by a highly specialized team from nursing, neurosurgery, rehabilitation medicine, neurology, physiotherapy and occupational therapy.